bairdlangenbrunner/swiss/collections/_pages/writing.md

 ---
-layout: category_index
+layout: page
-title: Writing
+title: writing
-permalink: /writing/
+permalink: /writing/index.html
-category_name: writing
+order: 5
 ---

+A place to put all written things that aren't specifically blog articles.
 <!--

 Set the front matter: